Vertical & horizontal workload autoscaling

 In Kubernetes, running workloads with both Vertical Pod Autoscaling (VPA) and Horizontal Pod Autoscaling (HPA) turned on at the same time can be challenging.
 VPA adjusts the resources allocated to individual pods while HPA changes the number of pod replicas – when operating independently, these mechanisms can work against each other.
 For example, VPA might increase resources per pod while HPA tries to scale down the number of pods, or vice versa, leading to sub-optimal resource allocation and potential issues.

 Cast AI has developed a unique approach to ensure these scaling mechanisms work together harmoniously for CPU scaling.
-Rather than letting them potentially conflict, our Workload Autoscaler automatically adjusts its behavior in the background to optimize resource allocation of workloads that have both VPA and HPA configured at the same time.
+Rather than letting them potentially conflict, our Workload Autoscaler automatically adjusts its behavior in the background to optimize resource allocation of workloads that are being scaled horizontally and vertically at the same time.

 How it works

 Workload Autoscaler recognizes two distinct workload patterns and applies different optimization strategies for each.
-This work when combining both Kubernetes native HPA or Cast AI's proprietary HPA with Cast AI VPA.
+This works when combining both Kubernetes native HPA or Cast AI's proprietary horizontal workload autoscaling with Cast AI's vertical workload scaling.

-When Workload Autoscaler detects that a workload's resource allocation is significantly different from optimal targets, it makes adjustments gradually over time.
-This process can take a few hours as the system carefully steps closer and closer toward the target allocation.
+When Workload Autoscaler detects that a workload's resource allocation is significantly different from optimal targets, it makes direct adjustments to reach the optimal allocation immediately.

 To maintain this balance, Workload Autoscaler continuously monitors pod counts averaged over recent hours.
 When it observes the workload running with more replicas than the target, it increases vertical resource recommendations to consolidate the workload onto fewer, better-resourced pods.
 When running below target, it reduces vertical CPU resources to encourage horizontal scaling.
 This approach ensures both optimal resource allocation and maintains enough capacity for handling sudden load increases.